ajit-dev-ops/k8s-istio/istio-ingress/readme.md

 4. Routing must be HOST header based and not sub-path based

+5. if *.ajit.de works  -
+ its a wild card domain
+ Yes this is configured in gateway and common to namespace but not to whole k8s cluster.

 ## How to steps:

 1. Create a secret with Certificates for istio gateway